1932 Jefferson Rangers football team

-The 1932 Jefferson Rangers football team was an American football team that represented Jefferson University (formerly known as Jefferson Law School) during the 1932 college football season.
+The 1932 Jefferson Rangers football team was an American football team that represented Jefferson University in Texas (formerly known as Jefferson Law School) during the 1932 college football season.
 During the offseason of 1932, Jefferson hired Nick Dobbs from local Highland Park High School as its new head coach.
 Jim Hamrick was the team captain and the team played its home games mostly at Fair Park Stadium in Dallas.

 Scouring the country Dobbs brought some of the best players in the country to create a competitive team, playing mostly smaller and medium colleges in the southwestern U.S. Known as the Bobcats in 1931, Dobbs re-branded them as the Rangers for the 1932 season.